 WOOD TONES AND BARE BRANCHES

-I was able in incorporate several ingredients from my winter recipe when I decorated my fireplace for winter a couple of years ago.
-I have bare branches from the woods around our yard in large white containers and ginormous pinecones and a basket to bring in the wood tones.
+I was able in incorporate several fun ingredients from my winter recipe when I decorated my fireplace for winter a couple of years ago.
+I used bare branches from the woods around our yard in large white containers and ginormous pinecones in a basket to bring in the wood tones.

 CANDLESTICKS AND LANTERNS

 Think outside of the box when it comes to using candlesticks and lanterns.
 They don’t have to be on a tabletop of some sort.
-In my winter dining room last year, I displayed candlesticks up on a vintage shelf.
+In a previous winter dining room, I displayed candlesticks up on a vintage shelf.
 My diy hanging lanterns live in the room year round, but they fit right in with my winter recipe.

 COZY BLANKETS AND PILLOWS

-Decked out with a flannel pillow and furry throw, this spot in last year’s winter family room is just right for snuggling into with a good book and a cup of hot cocoa!
+This leather chair doesn’t live in our home any longer, but this is still a good example of how to create a cozy nook in your home.
+Decked out with a warm flannel pillow and furry throw, this spot in last year’s winter family room is just right for snuggling into with a good book and a cup of hot cocoa!

 WHITE CANDLES AND EVERGREENS